 2 VISITORS PER PATIENT AT ONE TIME

 - Visiting Hours - Visitors are only allowed during scheduled visiting hours.
+We ask that you arrive 10-15 minutes early to register.
 Two adult visitors per patient.
 Flu Season - please do not enter hospital property if you are experiencing, or may have been exposed to, flu symptoms.

 - Patient Codes - All our patients have an access code that they must provide to anyone with whom they want to have contact with while they are in the hospital.
 If you do not have this code, we are legally obligated not to provide you with any information regarding that patient, including if they are a patient here.
 You will also not be allowed to visit a patient without this access code.
 This is the law.